 In decades past, the Internet was commonly compared to the “Wild West.”
-Very few, if any, laws governed online commerce.
+Very few, if any, laws governed e-commerce.
 Ingenious online advertising schemes made millionaires overnight.

 What Is The Primary Purpose Of The Restore Online Shoppers’ Confidence Act?

 The goal of the Restore Online Shoppers’ Confidence Act is, “To protect consumers from certain aggressive sales tactics on the Internet.”